Favourite

 Figaro

 The Saltworks Company Figaro is an Extrait de Parfum launched in 2024.
-The fragrance opens with Bergamot, settles into a heart of Fig, and dries down to a base of Cedar.
+Figaro opens with Bergamot, settles into a heart of Fig, and dries down to a base of Cedar.
+The Saltworks Company's Figaro carries a Favourite verdict, a powdery-led wear.

 A bright bergamot opener with a juicy green Italian-fig heart, settling on a clean cedar base.
 A sunlit three-note summer scent that fades fast but reads as effortless.
 Casual daytime wear.